 I don’t try to hide the fact that we used to be pretty sucky with our finances.
 Although we never let things get too out of hand, I finally accept the fact that we used to waste most of our income.
 We bought stuff.
 We went on trips.
 If we didn’t have the cash, we would finance anything that we desired.
 Even furniture.
 And vacuums.
 I swear.

 One of the first steps we made toward financial freedom was to create a zero sum budget.
-Our new budget was merely the beginning of a series of positive changes that we made.
-In fact, I’ve come to realize that we made a lot of changes within a short time frame.
+Our new budget was merely the beginning of a series of positive changes.
+In fact, we made a lot of changes within a short time frame.
 In addition to drastically cutting our spending, we gradually changed many of our destructive habits as well.
 And as we all know, changing old habits can be a long and painful process.
 However, I am convinced that the new habits we adopted completely transformed our financial future.
 Here are the 5 financial habits that changed our lives:

 I stopped caring what people thought.
 I stopped giving in to peer pressure.
 I stopped feeling bad for not buying an extravagant present for every relative’s birthday or for not going to every expensive event I was invited to.
 I started putting our family first and the wants and needs of everyone else a distant second, third, or even last if needed.

 We made savings a priority.
-Instead of hoping to save something at the end of the month, we started saving first then learned how to live off the rest.
+Instead of hoping to save something at the end of the month, we started saving first and living off the rest.
 This way, money that was supposed to be saved wasn’t wasted due to poor planning.
-Since we became debt free, our savings rate has grown dramatically and we are now saving at a rate of around 50 %.
+Since we became debt free, our savings rate has grown dramatically – to a rate of around 50 %.